otator/reading-notes/class-02.md

 ## CSS Style
 css stands for cascading style sheets.<br>
-css used to add styles to html tags. and this could be done by adding inline style for example
+css used to add styles to html tags. and this could be done by adding inline style for example.<br>

 ```html
 <h1 style="font-family:cursive;">This is h1 has different font from default</h1>
 ```